apache/skywalking/docs/en/concepts-and-designs/mal.md

  - min (select minimum over dimensions)
  - max (select maximum over dimensions)
  - avg (calculate the average over dimensions)
- - count (calculate the count over dimensions)
+ - count (calculate the count over dimensions, the last tag will be counted)

 These operations can be used to aggregate overall label dimensions or preserve distinct dimensions by inputting `by` parameter( the keyword `by` could be omitted)